hbs-rcs/sql-novice-survey/_episodes/04-calc.md

 > > ## Solution
 > >
 > > ~~~
-> > SELECT taken, reading FROM Survey WHERE person != 'roe' AND quant = 'sal' UNION SELECT taken, reading / 100 FROM Survey WHERE person = 'roe' AND quant = 'sal' ORDER BY taken ASC;
+> > SELECT visited_id, reading FROM Survey WHERE person_id != 'roe' AND quant = 'sal' UNION SELECT visited_id, reading / 100 FROM Survey WHERE person_id = 'roe' AND quant = 'sal' ORDER BY visited_id ASC;
 > > ~~~
 > > {: .sql}
 > {: .solution}